 - Has good blood flow

-- Has less risk of infection or clotting
+- Has less risk for infection or clotting

 Your artery and vein heal after each needle stick for hemodialysis.